Normal Forms and Degenerate CR Singularities: Introduction and Main Result

 In order to find a normal form for the surfaces defined by (\ref{wer}), we impose firstly the following nondegeneracy condition

-Here $s$ is simplest holomorphic invariant similarly to the classical case (\ref{clasic}) when $\lambda=0$ studied by Huang-Yin\cite{HY2}, the nondegeneracy condition (\ref{nondeg}) helps finding a normal form for the surfaces defined as in (\ref{wer}).
+Here $s$ is the simplest holomorphic invariant, similar to the classical case from (\ref{clasic}) when $\lambda=0$, which was studied by Huang-Yin\cite{HY2}.
+The nondegeneracy condition (\ref{nondeg}) helps us to find a normal form for the surfaces defined as in (\ref{wer}).
 Our case requires also the following nondegeneracy conditions